 Well, not all tax credits can increase your refund.
 That’s where refundable and nonrefundable tax credits come in.
 Don’t worry, we’ll get there.
 We’ll explain all of the ins and outs of tax credits so you can know exactly what to expect this tax season.

 A tax credit is an amount of money taxpayers can claim to decrease the amount owed on taxes.
-Tax credits affect the total a taxpayer or business owes at the end of their tax calculations by reducing the amount of money owed, or even in some cases, increasing the amount received in a tax refund.
+Tax credits affect the total a taxpayer or business owes at the end of their tax calculations by reducing the amount of money owed or even, in some cases, increasing the amount received in a tax refund.

 For individuals, the most common tax credits are the child tax credit — which gives a nonrefundable tax credit to eligible parents or caregivers — and the earned income tax credit, a refundable tax credit benefiting low-income taxpayers.